-The Center for Israel Education (CIE) announces Israel Education Grant for Jewish Day Schools
+Center for Israel Education (CIE) announces a 2nd Cohort (3-year initiative) Israel Education Grant for

-CIE has received a generous grant from a national foundation (wishing to remain anonymous) to boost Israel education in select Jewish day schools across North America over the three years.
-We are entering our third year of the program.
-If you are interested in having your school be a beneficiary of this initiative in the future, please contact Dr. Tal Grinfas-David at [email protected].
+CIE has the potential to renew a generous grant from a national foundation (wishing to remain anonymous) to boost Israel education in select Jewish day schools across North America over a three-year period.
+We are concluding our third year of the pilot program and will begin a new three-year cohort in August 2020.
+If you are interested in having your school be a beneficiary of this initiative, please contact Dr. Tal Grinfas-David at [email protected].

 Customizing Israel Education for Your School

 As a participating school, you will decide on appropriate and attainable Israel education goals for your setting.
-CIE will help you achieve them with a tailored professional development plan.
+CIE will help you achieve those goals with a tailored professional development plan.
 Examples of goals may include, but are not limited to: